SSAgov/uef-usability-findings/uef-findings-round23.md

 10. Most participants (8 of 10) were able to read the example text.

     10.1.
-The average rating for how helpful the example text was on a scale of 1 to 5 with 1 being the least helpful and 5 being the most helpful n= 4.38.
+The average rating for how helpful the example text was on a scale of 1 to 5 with 1 being the least helpful and 5 being the most helpful (n=4.38).

     10.2.
 Within this group 63% (5 out of 8) participants ranked the example text as a ‘5’ for helpfulness.